|

 Room |

-aboard the Eric, Letty & Flamingo include ten double outside cabins located on three decks, each with large private bathroom and fresh, hot and cold-water shower.
+Accommodations aboard the Eric & Letty include ten double outside cabins located on three decks, each with large private bathroom and fresh, hot and cold-water shower.
 Cabins are furnished with two twin lower beds or one double

 bed, roomy closet, drawers and overhead storage, plus separate climate controls and intercom system.